rescrv/HyperDex/README.md

 ## Credit

-As the code currently stands, it's based largely on [hyperclient](https://github.com/tiborvass/hyperclient).
-However this will change as I add more stuff.
+Thanks to tiborvass for contributing some of the original code via [hyperclient](https://github.com/tiborvass/hyperclient).

 ## License